rcgoodfellow/blog/content/post/2018-03-20-Linux-Kernel-4.0-Tracing-Muffins.markdown

 }
 ```

 which is really just preparing arguments for [`ip_route_output_key_hash_rcu`](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git/tree/net/ipv4/route.c?h=v4.15.11#n2311).
-In our muffin pushing client code, we are using a unicast address and have done nothing to tell the kernel as of yet, what interface the socket is associated with.
+In our muffin pushing client code, we are using a unicast address and have done nothing to tell the kernel, as of yet, what interface the socket is associated with.
 So our starting point of interest in `ip_route_ouput_key_hash_rcu` is the `fib_lookup` at line 2411

 ```c
   err = fib_lookup(net, fl4, res, 0);